-- Simulate the percolation of 150% of annual rainfall through laboratory soil columns, for comparison with USGS estimates of groundwater recharge. - Measure the amount of perchlorate that can be leached from soil columns as a function of flushing volume.
-Tests will be conducted on samples of alluvium gathered from the Site that contain a range of initial perchlorate concentrations. - Measure the leaching rate of other materials (most notably arsenic and chromium) that may be flushed out of the soil along with perchlorate.
+- Simulate the percolation of 150% of annual rainfall through a laboratory soil column, for comparison with USGS estimates of groundwater recharge. - Measure the amount of perchlorate that can be leached from soil columns as a function of flushing volume.
+Tests will be conducted on samples of alluvium gathered from the Site that contain a range of initial perchlorate concentrations. - Measure the leaching rate of other materials that may be flushed out of the soil along with perchlorate.

-After the column studies are completed, the data will be used to design an on-Site pilot scale demonstration of in-situ soil flushing.
+After the column studies are completed, the data may be used to finalize the design of an on-Site pilot scale demonstration of in-situ soil flushing, as appropriate.
+If the column studies show that soil flushing will not be a feasible alternative, or if better remedial approaches are developed, pilot scale tests of in-situ soil flushing may be revised or postponed with the concurrence of the regulators.